 Want to know what the weather is like right NOW in Amsterdam?
-Check this weather forecast or watch the live webcam at Dam Square below.
+Check this weather forecast.

 Many people in Amsterdam rely on smartphone apps like Buienradar to know when it might suddenly start or stop raining.
 It’s a very helpful app – available for free for Apple and Android.
 You can also visit their website to see the weather anytime.